-Christine Clancy will be in her seventh season as the head coach of the Washington and Lee women's basketball program in the 2018-19 season.
+Christine Clancy enters her eighth season as the head coach of the Washington and Lee women's basketball program in the 2019-20 season.

 Clancy led the Generals to a 17-10 overall record in 2017-18, 9-7 in the ODAC, and advanced to the conference semifinals for the second time in three seasons before falling to Emory & Henry, 64-60.
 The Generals opened the season 4-0, tying the longest undefeated start to a season since the 2014-15 team also began the campaign 4-0.
 Under Clancy's leadership, senior guard Emily Perszyk earned her second consecutive All-ODAC First Team honor and went on to become the first player in program history to be named an Academic All-American, earning a spot on the first team.